Stephen-Gates/report-gallery/docs/cost/business-capability-cost-report.md

 ## Filters

-Use Filters to focus on the required areas and timeframes.
+Use filters to focus on the required areas and timeframes.

 <!--
 ## Editing